Working Remotely: Pro Tips for Efficient Time Management

 Dedicate the timeframes during the day when you are at work.
 Set your clock for each task to make sure you won’t get carried away.

-For example, if your work hours are 9 am to 5 pm - the first hour is reserved for checking your emails and writing replies.
+For example, if your work clock timer are 9 am to 5 pm - the first hour is reserved for checking your emails and writing replies.
 The afternoon hours can be dedicated to online meetings and pitching.

 One of the key factors in being productive when working from home is your lifestyle outside of the work itself.
 This is why many tips and tricks for remote work include having healthy habits such as an eating schedule, exercise, meditation, and beauty sleep.